hsf-training/hsf-training-cicd-github/_episodes/15-a-simple-test.md

 >
 > > ## Done?
 > >
-> > Once you're happy with setting up the regression test, mark your merge request as ready by clicking the `Resolve WIP Status` button, and then merge it in to master.
+> > Once you're happy with setting up the regression test, mark your merge request as ready by clicking the `Resolve WIP Status` button, and then merge it in to main.
 > {: .solution}
 {: .challenge}